5+ years of blessed soulutions for workin’ kin.

 Who We Are

-Didiong has created content and curated designs for university newspapers, blogs, nonprofit organizations, freelancers, small businesses, and media organizations.
-Didiong has provided organizing support to individuals, families, public organizations, nonprofit organizations, collectives, and small businesses.
+Didiong has provided aid to university newspapers, blogs, and media organizations.
+Additionally, Didiong has also provided aid to individuals, families, freelancers, libraries, public organizations, nonprofit organizations, collectives, and small businesses.

 She learned Public & Nonprofit Administration at the Detroit Public Library.

-Adilah Didi Adi is a story-teller, griot, and blogger based in Detroit, D-town.
-She has been blogging about Black feminism, Black music, and Black fiction since 2012.
-She has also hosted multiple writing circles with fellow Black Women Writers.
+Adilah Dion Addy is a storyteller, griot, communications specialist, and blogger based in Detroit, D-town.
+She has been blogging about Black feminism, Black fiction, Black music, and Black literature since 2012.
+She has also hosted multiple story-telling circles with fellow Black Women Storytellers.

 She published her first fiction book “D1 B1BL” on Feb 2nd, 2020, and is currently working on book two.
-Adilah listens to Afrofuturist audiobooks, Afropunk, womanist lectures, Afropop, fiction podcasts, rock-n-roll, soca, soul, calypso, kaiso, kompa, hip-hop, & R&B.
+Adilah listens to afrofuturist audiobooks, afropunk, womanist lectures, afropop, fiction podcasts, amapiano, rock-n-roll, soca, soul, calypso, disco, kaiso, kompa, hip-hop, reggae & R&B.

-She learned Digital and Media Communications at the Detroit Public Library.
+She learned Digital Media Communications at the Detroit School for Digital Technology.

-Edidiong Adi is an editor, essayist, and educator living in Detroit, Anishinaabe Land.
+Edidiong Adi is an editor and educator living in Detroit, Anishinaabae Land.
 She has been editing and educating for over 5 years.
-In that time, she has created educational presentations at conferences, facilitated engaging workshops, tutored children at elementary schools, and tutored adults at public libraries.
+In that time, she has created educational presentations at community events, facilitated engaging workshops, educated children at elementary schools, and educated adults at public libraries.

 She learned Early Childhood Education and Adult Education at the Detroit Public Library.